Private Equity in Dubai

 Private Equity in Dubai – Culture

-The most important part of the private equity market in Dubai is the inclusion of women in the senior most positions.
-Dubai Private Equity firms have been realizing that the diversity of both men and women will help them succeed in the long run.
+The most important part of the private equity market in Dubai is the inclusion of women in the senior-most positions.
+Dubai Private Equity firms have realized that the diversity of both men and women will help them succeed in the long run.